 As you arrive, the first building you’ll see is a small structure on the right.
 That building houses instrumentation and a weather station.
 On top of that structure is also the Panoramic Pikes Peak Web cam, which sends images to the City of Colorado Springs Web site every 10 minutes.

-As you stand on the deck and look south, you'll see what's called The Crater, a deep drop off that may resemble a volcano crater to some.
-To the east, you'll be able to see the Manitou Springs, Colorado Springs and Garden of the Gods in the distance.
-Closer to the deck are the uppermost trailhead for Barr Trail and the tracks for the Cog Railway.
+On the other (east) side of the Summit House, you’ll see the tracks for the Pikes Peak Cog Railway.
+Look to the sorth to see what’s called The Crater, a deep drop off that may resemble a volcano crater to some.
+To the east, you’ll be able to see the Manitou Springs, Colorado Springs and Garden of the Gods in the distance.
+The uppermost trailhead for Barr Trail can be found across the tracks.

 As you make your way around the building to the north, you’ll be able to see the Rampart Range, Crystal Reservoir and North and South Catamount Reservoirs, up to Woodland Park.
 Immediately off the northern edge of the summit is what early photographers call the Abyss of Desolation, another deep drop-off from the 14,000 foot pinnacle on which you’re standing.
 Please watch your step!